muratk3n/thirdwave/en/README.md

 ---

 Carl Sagan had an [eduvid](https://youtu.be/G8cbIWMv0rI?t=333) on that too.
-Ok but some missing elements..
-Lemme tell u what you did wrong here Carl, forgot to mention how stick angle translates to btw-city angle..
+Not bad, but lemme tell u what you did wrong here Carl, forgot to mention how stick angle translates to btw-city angle..

 He is really rockin that brown jacket with the turtleneck tho.
 Disco, I dig it, but some stuff got lost in the show..